Qq01/simple-audio-player/README.md

 * Material Icons
 * w3.css

-> Tested only on Google Chrome
+> Works on Google Chrome for PC and Android
 > Microsoft Edge and Firefox not supported

 Powered by ![Vanilla JS](http://vanilla-js.com/assets/button.png)